muanya123/Predictive-Model-for-Hospital-Readmission./README.md

 Data Preprocessing:

-1. Missing Values: Missing values in clinical notes are handled by filling with a 		default value (e.g., an empty string or 'nan' for categoriy
+1. Missing Values: Missing values in clinical notes are handled by filling with a 		default value (e.g. an empty string or 'nan' for categoriy
 2. Column Dropping: Unwanted columns are removed to focus on relevant features.

 ### Feature Engineering: ###